 Preventing the Problem

 Routine Maintenance: Clearing debris and gently washing your roof can help prevent growth from taking hold.
-For delicate materials like slate roofing, be sure to use non-abrasive cleaning methods to avoid accidental damage.
+For delicate materials like slate roofing, use non-abrasive cleaning methods to avoid accidental damage.

 Improving Airflow: Adequate ventilation and insulation help keep your roof dry, making it less inviting for moss or mold.